 Field Name Description Group ld Enter a group name of your choice for this artifact.
 A Group Id (groupId) acts as a namespace for grouping related artifacts.
 The idea is that artifact "sdk" for group "platform" can co-exist with artifact "sdk" in group "ui" without there being any name collisions.
 This field is limited to alphanumeric characters, spaces, underscores, hyphens, and periods.

-Artifact Key Enter an identifier of your choice for this artifact.
+Field Name Description Artifact Key Enter an identifier of your choice for this artifact.
 This field is limited to alphanumeric characters, spaces, underscores, hyphens, and periods.
 Description A plain text or HTML description for this object.
 If using HTML, you must surround your text with <html> </html> tags.
-The only HTML tags allowed in the text are: <dl> <style> <tc> Artifact Version Name TemplateA template for the names of artifact versions published to this artifact.
-For example: \$[/myArtifactVersion/groupId]:\$[/myArtifactVersion/artifactKey]:\$ [/myArtifactVersion/version] Produces a name like: platform:sdk:1.0.0-36 Only absolute property paths and /myArtifactVersion-based paths are supported.
-If not specified, the "Artifact Version name template"server setting is used.</style></dl>
+The only HTML tags allowed in the text are: <ti> <style> <tc> A template for the names of artifact versions published to this artifact.Artifact Version Name TemplateFor example: \$[/myArtifactVersion/groupId]:\$[/myArtifactVersion/artifactKey]:\$ [/myArtifactVersion/version]Name TemplateProduces a name like: platform:sdk:1.0.0-36 Only absolute property paths and /myArtifactVersion-based paths are supported.
+If not specified, the "Artifact Version name template"server setting is used.</style></ti>